 The Dewalt DCBL772X1's performance versus other blowers

-The following charts are provided to give you an idea how the key specs of the Dewalt DCBL772X1 compare with similar leaf blowers.
+The following charts are provided to give you an idea how the key specs of the Dewalt DCBL772X1 compare with handheld leaf blowers of similar voltage (between 56 and 60V).

-- Autonomy-wise, with up to 30 minutes of autonomy on a full charge, the DCBL772X1 is on the low end when compared with other cordless handheld units.
-To enjoy the best possible autonomy in this category, you could have a look at the EGO POWER+ LBX6000 which offers up to 96 minutes of runtime.
+- With a runtime of up to 30 minutes on a full charge, the DCBL772X1's autonomy is modest compared to other cordless handheld units.
+To enjoy the best possible autonomy in this category, you could have a look at the Toro 51822 which offers up to 140 minutes of runtime.

 Here's a list of the most popular specific comparisons: